Jane Asher: Acting career

+Film, television and audio

 Asher was a child actress who appeared in the 1952 film Mandy and the 1955 science fiction film The Quatermass Xperiment.
 She also played the title role in dramatised versions of Alice in Wonderland and Through the Looking-Glass in 1958 for Argo Records.
 In 1961 she co-starred in The Greengage Summer, which was released in the United States as Loss of Innocence.
 She also appeared in the 1962 film and Disney TV programme, The Prince and the Pauper.
 Her British TV appearances included three episodes (1956–1958) of the ITV series The Adventures of Robin Hood and as a panellist on the BBC's Juke Box Jury.

 In July 1962, Asher appeared in an Out of This World episode called "Cold Equations", playing a teenage stowaway on a space ship.
 Its captain, played by Peter Wyngarde, is ordered to jettison her into space, and she pleads for her life, but has to come to terms with her imminent death.
 She then dies calmly.